18F/ux-guide/_pages/research/plan.md

 - What level of domain knowledge do participants need?

 Regardless of how you arrive at them, review your recruitment criteria with your team.
 Make sure you’re planning to recruit the right people to help answer your research questions.

+### Recruitment for Demographic Diversity
+It’s important to consider the audience for whom you are designing products and services and to ensure those persons are represented and included as we conduct our research.
+There are a few strategies you can rely on to make sure your research participants are representative of the users you are designing for:

+- **Start recruitment early.** Developing your participant pool sooner rather than later and tapping into your agency partners resources to locate the appropriate participants for testing is recommended.
+It’s easiest to get access to people who already use a service but when your research goals involve learning from people who aren’t currently using an existing service they may be difficult to find.
+At 18F we are not typically allowed to compensate users for their time during testing, it can be more challenging to recruit portions of the population who have limited resources.
+-
+- **Tap into organizations and networks that serve the populations you’re trying to engage.** Personal networks are a fine place to start your recruitment efforts but remember that asking family, friends and colleagues to participate in research may contribute to the likelihood of socio-economic bias impacting the findings.
+-
+- **Intercept testing in government buildings.** Doing in-person research in public buildings that are visited by a wide cross-section of the population, such as libraries and post-offices, is one way to reach a diverse group of participants.
+If you reach a point where you realize you’ve excluded a specific set of users who will use your product/service, intercept testing can be a great save.
+Intercept testing can be used as a way to be intentional about testing with a specific set of diverse users.
+For example, setting up intercept testing at a library in a low income neighborhood might increase a team’s chances of ensuring some of the feedback on a product or service comes directly from low income users.

+### Recruitment for Behavioral Diversity
+People who look differently may behave similarly when using a product or service.
+Creating Personas allows you to define and distinguish between the way different groups of people perceive or behave towards your designs.

 ### Compensating research participants